Raycosine/SciRate-Assistant/README.md

 ## Features

-### A read list (Dec 22, 2023)
+### A reading list (Dec 22, 2023)
-This extension now maintains a read list locally.
-By clicking buttons in the popup window with the opened tab about a specific paper on scirate, one can mark the paper as 'read' or remove it from the read list.
+This extension now maintains a reading list locally.
+By clicking buttons in the popup window with the opened tab about a specific paper on scirate, one can mark the paper as 'read' or remove it from the reading list.

-On scirate, right next to the paper title in a search/personal scites/newest paper page, there will be a '[Read]' sign for those on the read list.
+On scirate, right next to the paper title in a search/personal scites/newest paper page, there will be a '[Read]' sign for those on the reading list.

 ### To have Sen or not to have
 Scirate's current (20201005) font-family is : ("Sen", "Helvetica Neue", Helvetica, Arial, sans-serif).
 The first one is [added](https://github.com/scirate/scirate/commit/a6e666a7ffa8519e81adcea2464b3563198382d3) early this year as requested (by someone I didn't find out).